nejclovrencic/pubsub-test/README.md

 # PUBSUB
-This project contains two sub-projects - **cli** and **server**.
+This project contains two sub-projects - **publisher** and **subscriber**.
 They simulate a simple publish/subscribe mechanism using HTTP.
-Under the hood, both projects run an express server, and do HTTP requests using node-fetch.
+Under the hood, both projects run express server, and do HTTP requests using node-fetch.

-### Server (publisher)
+### Publisher
 Publisher containts three endpoints:
 ```
 1. /subscribe - accepts channel (string) and clientUrl (string), and saves this data to redis set